softace/paperclip_database/README.md

 probably ahead of the latest released version, if you're reading it on GitHub.

-For rails 2 you should add this to snippet to your environment.

-    # In config/environment.rb
-    ...
-    Rails::Initializer.run do |config|
-      ...
-      config.gem "paperclip", :version => "~> 2.5"
-      ...
-    end

 Supported Versions
 ------------------

+As of version 2.0, Rails 2 is no longer supported.
-Supported version are rails >= 2.3 and paperclip version >= 2.5
+Supported version are rails >= 3.0 and paperclip version >= 2.5

 Quick Start
 -----------